Goals for Autism Mums and Dads in 2023

 Good luck and I look forward to sharing ideas with you on IrishCentral in the year ahead.

-Regular contributor to IrishCentral John Joe McGinley is the father of 4 boys 2 of whom are on the autism spectrum.
-To support other parents, he runs a website autismdad.ie and his latest blog looks at how parents can create goals for 2023 to help not only their children but the whole family.
+*John Joe McGinley is the father of four boys, two of whom are on the autism spectrum.
+To support other parents, he runs AutismDad.ie and his latest blog looks at how parents can create goals for 2023 to help not only their children but the whole family.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.